 Perfumes must be in containers no larger than 500 milliliters (17 fluid ounces), and passengers are limited to a total of 2 liters (68 fluid ounces) of perfume and other hazardous toiletry items.

-Perfumes in glass, plastic, metal, or any other container are all permitted in carry-on and checked baggage on airplanes.
+Perfume in any container, including glass, plastic, metal, and others, is permitted in carry-on and checked bags on airplanes.
 Perfume bottles are unrestricted while the liquid inside them is.
 Perfume in glass bottles can be brought in carry-on or checked baggage.

 Your home country may have specific regulations regarding the importation of perfume and other items purchased abroad.
 Customs officials may ask you to pay an import tax based on the value of your shipment and the country of purchase.

 There may be a duty charge at the border if you bring in a lot of perfume bottles.
 No matter if the perfume is duty-free or not, you will still be charged.
 In addition to airport security checks, customs clearance must be completed before any international trip can begin.
 You will be required to pay a duty tax if they determine that the money you are carrying is not for your own use.
 However, bringing too much perfume on a domestic trip will not result in any additional fees or taxes.

 For the United States market, for S , this is how the tariff is determined: You can bring in either $200, 0, or $1600 worth of goods for personal use (like perfume) depending on where you're flying from.
 The excess must be subject to taxation.
 The import tax on perfumes is very high.
 The percentage is 20% for fragrances without alcohol and 75% for those with alcohol.